 There are many optional sections to consider including based on your unique experience.
 One popular section is honors and awards, which gives you the opportunity to showcase any accolades you’ve earned over the years.

-You may be wondering — “Why do I even need a blank resume?
+You may be wondering, “Why do I even need a blank resume?
 Can’t I just whip up my resume in a Word doc?”

 - You’ll save time.
 Rather than painstakingly learn every step of how to make a resume, templates lay out the basics so you can just fill them in.

 - You can adapt a template to different job applications.
 Once you have a template you like, you can make a copy of it and change some details to tailor your resume for every role you apply to.
+This will help your resume pass through applicant tracking systems (ATS) and impress employers with your targeted keywords.

 - Your template will be more customizable.
 Once you download one, you can easily make it your own by customizing each section.